-It happens to be the #1 bestseller on embroidery machines thanks to all its features and its amazing price/quality ratio over quality.
-Whether you will be embroidering your company’s logo or a t-shirt or onesie for your niece, this unit has you covered since it allows you to use small, medium, and large hoops.
+This is the #1 bestselling embroidery machine thanks in part to its depth of useful features and the amazing price to quality ratio it provides.
+And whether you are embroidering your company’s logo on a hat or t-shirt, or making a special onesie for your niece, this unit has you covered with its range of small, medium, and large hoops.

 Ideal for: Home Business Owners.
 High budget.

 If you’re an amateur or a professional with a big budget, this might be your perfect choice.
-However, for beginners, this machine is a bit pricey.
+However, beginners may find this embroidery machine a tad pricey.

-Janome MB-4S is the perfect four-needle embroidery machine for all of you wanting to embroider hats and t-shirts.
+The MB-4S model from the Janome Memory Craft Series is the perfect four-needle embroidery machine for anyone wanting to embroider hats and t-shirts.
 It even has a single head accessory for better working on caps and several hoops to choose from for your different pieces of clothing shirts and t-shirts.
-This unit makes it ideal for sewists who need a specific machine for this matter.
+This unit is one of the best hat embroidery machines for sewers or seamstresses who need a dedicated embroidery machine that can produce efficiently.

-With this multi-needle machine, you won’t need to flatten any more caps or hats before performing on them, saving you loads of time to invest in other tasks.
+With this multi needle machine, you won’t need to flatten any more caps or hats before embroidering on them, saving users a ton of time in the process.

-It also comes with advanced on-screen editing functions to make it easier for you to edit last minute, stitch counter so the machine knows when it’s time to cut the thread, embroidery area tracing, extra-large bobbin to avoid changing it every other minute, adjustable hoop positioning for a better-looking design, as well as other functions like sensors on the upper thread and the presser foot or stitch-out time indicator.
+It also comes with advanced on screen editing functions to make it easier for you to edit last minute, a stitch counter so the embroidery machine knows when to cut the thread, embroidery area tracing, an extra-large bobbin (so you won’t need to change it every other minute), and adjustable hoop positioning for better-looking designs.
+In addition to the above, other features this embroidery machine boasts are sensors for the upper thread and presser foot as well as a stitch-out of time indicator.

-It allows professional formats like .jef+, .jef, and .dst.
+This machine can utilize professional design formats such as .jef+, .jef, and .dst.